-There was mention of oppression of the Catholic Church.
-The largest imprisonment of Catholic clergy involved an intensive NS investigation in 1936-37 into pedophilia at Catholic boarding schools and religious houses.
+There was mention of oppression (the centre’s words) of the Catholic Church.
+But then the actual details: The largest imprisonment of Catholic clergy involved an intensive NS investigation in 1936-37 into pedophilia at Catholic boarding schools and religious houses.
 Between May 1936 and July 1937 there were 270 prosecutions of monks and priests for sex crimes involving minors.

 The leading gay activist at the time was the notorious “researcher” and pornographer Adolf Brand.
 Nearly all of his materials were confiscated, but he was never arrested or imprisoned.(Ooosterhuis and Kennedy).
 He and his wife were killed by an Allied bomb on 2 February 1945.

 There was little interest in pursuing “ordinary” non-political homosexuals.
 Jewish homosexual Gad Beck, Director of Berlin’s Jewish Adult Education Center, also challenges “gay” dogma on the degree to which homosexuals were persecuted in Germany.
 In his book, An Underground Life: Memoirs of a Gay Jew in Nazi Berlin, Beck claims “There was no problem being a homosexual Jew.
 “Everyone turned a blind eye to whatever we boys were up to with each other”.